So you want to plan a trip to Japan?

 4.)
 Do You Speak Japanese?

-I still can’t – and I have a Japanese wife and family and have been exploring Japan since 2000.
+I still can't, and I have a Japanese wife and have been exploring Japan since 2000.
 (I know, shameful.)

-Whilst having a Japanese partner is an invaluable asset and advantage, it may not be convenient for you to marry a Japanese person right now.
-No matter, being unable to speak the language will not be the barrier you might think.
+Whilst having a Japanese partner is an invaluable asset and an advantage, it may not be convenient for you to marry a Japanese person right now.
+No matter, being unable to speak the language may not quite be the barrier you might think it is.

-The Japanese tourist authorities are acutely aware of the perception that their language can be a major turn-off in deciding to visit their lovely country.
-Don’t let it be a reason to stop you.
-Major tourist offices will certainly have English (often multi-lingual) speaking staff and literature.
+Japanese tourism authorities are acutely aware of the perception that their language can be a reason some people decide not to visit their lovely country.
+Don't let it be a reason to stop you.
+Major tourist offices will have English (often multi-lingual) speaking staff and literature.

-Big department stores and chain brands will at least have store guides in English.
-Even some small restaurants in cities and bigger towns will have English menus.
+Big department stores and chain brands will at least have basic department and floor guides in English.
+Even some small restaurants in cities and bigger towns will have menus in English.